 Repurposed Versus Reclaimed

-First though, a quick lesson on the differences between reclaimed wood and repurposed wood.
+First, a quick lesson on the differences between repurposed wood and reclaimed wood.

-- To repurpose wood, sometimes also referred to as upcycling, is to take conditionally good material and re-use it for something other than its originally intended use.
+- To repurpose wood, sometimes also referred to as upcycling, is to take good material and reuse it for something other than its originally intended purpose.

-In short, working with reclaimed wood may require more steps before you get a finished product, but more importantly, both actions save materials from ending up unwanted in a dumpster and eventually in our landfills.
+In short, reclaimed wood may require more steps to prepare it before you get a finished product.
+But, more importantly, by working with either type of wood, you save materials from ending up unwanted in a dumpster and, eventually, in a landfill.

-Working with reclaimed or repurposed wood not only allows you to save money by not having to buy furniture, but it also creates a real WOW factor to your home’s exterior or interior décor with the addition of these one-of-a-kind pieces.
-Plus, you’ll also be saving the environment by keeping these materials out of the landfill!
+Working with reclaimed or repurposed wood not only allows you to save money by building your own furniture and accent pieces, it also creates a real wow factor to your home’s exterior or interior décor with your personally crafted, one-of-a-kind pieces.
+Plus, you’ll also be helping the environment by keeping these materials out of the landfill!